Get the reportMore

-API management tools differ in terms of their design and user experience, but there are five core components or features of API management that we see replicated across platforms.
+API management tools differ in design and user experience, but there are five core components or features of API management that we see replicated across platforms.
 These correspond to the most important functionalities that organizations require to effectively deliver, track and monetize APIs:

-API management software tools are providing the functionalities that organizations need to simplify the process of creating and releasing new APIs.
+API management software tools provide the functionalities that organizations need to simplify creating and releasing new APIs.
 For most API management programs, users will begin by importing an API that conforms to either the OpenAPI or RAML specifications for describing RESTful APIs.
 There could be tools for creating a test API, generating mock responses to mock user requests, applying rate limiting to protect an API, stripping data from APIs to prevent data breaches, debugging, creating revisions and applying version history and other functions.